-- G. An example of implementing the Iterator pattern - 1.
-Handout Discuss Iterator demo code - 2.
-Run it - 3.
-Go over it - 4.
-AN IMPORTANT NOTE: Unless one is building a collections package, one normally doesn't have to actually implement iterators just use them.
-The implementation is include here so you can see how iterators actually work. - H. Next semester, you will be learning how collections are actually implemented, and will use C++.
-The C++ standard library also defines iterators, which work the same way, though the names of the methods are different: - 1.
-A collection will have a method called begin() to create an iterator that refers to the start of the collection. - 2.
-A collection will have a method called end() to create an iterator that is one past the end of the collection.
+- 1. A collection will have a method called begin() to create an iterator that refers to the start of the collection. - A collection will have a method called end() to create an iterator that is one past the end of the collection.
 Two iterators to the same collection can be compared to see if they refer to the same point by using ==. - 3.
 The element an iterator refers to is accessed by using the operator. - 4.
 An iterator is advanced to the next element by using the ++ operator.